How to disable author archives in WordPress

 } );

-When to use author pages
+When to use WordPress author pages

 Of course, to do that, you'll need to customize your theme quite a bit, or use plugins like page builders or MB Views if you don't want to touch code.